Stranded vs Solid Wire: Which Conductor Type Should You Specify for Your Wire Harness?

 Termination laborLower (direct insertion)Higher (ferrule + crimp steps)

-Routing laborHigher (less pliable)Lower (conforms to routing paths)
+Routing laborHigher (less pliable)Lower (conforms to paths)

 Field failure riskHigher in dynamic applicationsLower across all applications